-- 1. Access to research and research outcomes should be shared with all where possible and in particular, thinking of vulnerable groups and the general focus on solidarity, encouraging the engagement and trust of all participants including vulnerable groups. - 2.
+- Access to research and research outcomes should be shared with all where possible and in particular, thinking of vulnerable groups and the general focus on solidarity, encouraging the engagement and trust of all participants including vulnerable groups. - 2.
 Ethical guidelines on data collection, analysis, sharing and publication should not be confined to clinical and biological (Omics) data.
 Such guidelines should also extend to all areas of Open Science. - 3.
 In the spirit of the Open COVID Pledge (2020), organisations with potentially useful datasets outside the research communities should be encouraged to make those data available to those research communities during emergency, pandemic situations. - 4.
 Ethical and legal policies should be drawn up to monitor and regulate the impact of algorithmic profiling and data analytics, not least in terms of design and implementation. - 5.
-During a pandemic or similar public emergency, ethics review and other formal approval processes should be expedited in compliance with local norms and practices.4 - 6.
-Policymaking should be underpinned by empirical research (evidence-based) such that decision-makers are held to account. - 7.
+During a pandemic or similar public emergency, ethical review and approval should be expedited, optionally but beneficially involving the public in approval decisions4. - 6.
+Policy making should be underpinned by empirical research (evidence based) such that decision makers are held to account. - 7.
 Provide guidance and support for non-research organisations to make the data they hold available to the research community. - 8.
-All stakeholders (researchers, policymakers, editors, funders and so forth) should encourage communication across all disciplines and all areas in the spirit of Open Science. - 9.
-All stakeholders (researchers, editors, funders and so forth) should lobby for regulatory change where existing regulation prevents appropriate data access and sharing. - All stakeholders (especially researchers) should be encouraged to publicise practical guidance and advice from their own experience of working through regulatory processes in support of their research.
+All stakeholders (researchers, policy-makers, editors, funders and so forth) should encourage communication across all disciplines and all areas in the spirit of Open Science. - 9.
+All stakeholders (researchers, editors, funders and so forth) should lobby for regulatory change where existing regulation prevents appropriate data access and sharing. - 10.
+All stakeholders (especially researchers) should be encouraged to publicise practical guidance and advice from their own experience of working through regulatory processes in support of their research.